aleksplast/My-language/README.md

 ## Frontend

 In this step programm constructs tree from given text.
 It is constructed according to standart, that was developed by our group.
-You can find it [here](https://github.com/dodokek/LanguageStandart)
+You can find it [here](https://github.com/dodokek/LanguageStandart).
-It is made with the help of recursive decent and when work is done, tree looks like this
+Tree is made with the help of recursive decent and when work is done, tree looks like this

 <details>
 <summary> Tree example </summary>